capefearpressmenu

 Problem 1: Film coming off when removing top mylar for development

 Cause & Trearment: Moisture is not being removed from film after water lamination.
 Make sure film is squeegeed evenly and firmly.
 A climate controlled room is strongly recommended.
 Use a blown heater or hairdryer to remove moisture from film and improve adhesion.
 If you are not able to get plate surface up to 180ºF then dry the plate for much longer time than recommended.
-Humidity in shop may also be too high, relative humidity should be 60% or lower.
+Humidity in shop may also be too high, relative humidity should be 65% or lower.
 Plates can be dried overnight without heat in proper humidity.
 It is a good idea to laminate several plates at one time and dry overnight for exposure the next day as this saves time and energy.
-A hygrometer is highly recommeded to monitor relative humidity in the shop.
+A wet-dry bulb hygrometer is highly recommeded to monitor relative humidity in the shop.
+Try dry lamination if the problem is persistent.

 Problem 2: White, cloudy spots forming under film after lamination

-Cause & Trearment: Usual cause is un-pure water or excess moisture not being removed, see Problem 1.
-Use distilled water for lamination.
+Cause & Trearment: Usual cause is the film has not fully dried due to high humidity, see Problem 1.
+Another cause is too much water is left behind after squeegeeing.
+The squeegee may be in bad shape and not applying even pressure.
+We recommend buying a 4" urethane squeegee at our store and lightly sand the edges with 1500 grit sandpaper.
+A firm and smooth squeegee will evenly remove the laminating water.
+Try dry lamination if the problem is persistent.
+Impurities on the plate or lamination water may also be to blame.
+1. Use distilled water for lamination.
+If using paper towels on clean copper, Bounty is preferred to other brands because it is chemically free.
 Powdered cleansers and contaminants not rinsed fully are also possibly to blame, check humidity first.
-If problem persists and humidity has been ruled out, eliminate powdered clenser and switch to a good metal polish, followed by a high strength degreaser such as Right Stuff or TSP, Tri Sodium Phosphate.
+If problem persists and humidity has been ruled out, eliminate powdered clenser and switch to a good metal polish, followed by a high strength degreaser such as TSP, Tri Sodium Phosphate/90.
 Do not use cleaners with orange oil or D-limonene.
 DO NOT SAND YOUR PLATES.
 Sanding plates makes microscopic valleys and ridges that can trap cleaners and prevent Puretch from adhering because it may not let Puretch reach the valleys.
 This method only works for thicker films and is not recommended for Puretch.
 Sanding plates creates too much plate tone and can also negatively affect resolution fidelity because the surface is roughened and may refract light during exposure.

 Problem 3: Not able to etch small dots in hilghights